CleverCloud/engineering.clever-cloud.com/sysadmin/_posts/2013-11-30-set-up-sbt-for-proxy-use.md

 ## The bad part: client configuration.

 Setting up the server was as easy as dropping a war in an application server.
-Actually, it just consist of dropping a war in an application server, and following the (crystal clear, well written) documentation.
+Actually, it just consists of dropping a war in an application server, and following the (crystal clear, well written) documentation.

 Setting up the client wasn't that easy.